notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 - `☐ Enable pin tab feature`: Enables ability to "pin" tabs; see [User Interface > Tabs](../user-interface/#tabs) for details. (new in v8.7.2)
 - `☐ Show only pinned button`: When the pin tab feature is on and this setting is on, the "pin" icon will only be shown when it's pinned, but _not_ shown when it's not pinned.
 If this setting is off, a gray pin will be visible when the tab is not pinned.
 When the pin tab feature is off, this option will be grayed out.
 (New in v8.8)
 - `☐ Show buttons on inactive tabs`: When checkmarked, the close button and pin tab icons will always be visible on all tabs, whether or not the tab is active (if their respective options, above, are also checkmarked); when not checkmarked, the close button and pin tab icons will be hidden on inactive tabs, and only visible on active tabs or when hovering over inactive tabs.
-- `☐ Double click to close document`: Allows double-clicking on the tab to close the file.
-- `☐ Exit on close the last tab`: If the last tab is closed, Notepad++ will exit (unselected, Notepad++ instead has one new file open).

 ### Editing